310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 {% bubble Tetora %}
 Why don’t you say something already, huh?
 We’re not done talkin’ here!

 Or what, are you just gonna cower away and pretend nothing’s happening!?
-Are you hoping for that kind somebody to solve all your problems for you!?
+Are you just gonna sit there, hoping for that kind somebody to swoop in and solve all your problems for you!?
 {% endbubble %}

 {% bubble Chiaki %}